Registering a Storefront

 Product Personalization by an Identified Customer

-Let's assume that the customer, having opened a page of your online store, first logged into his account, and only after that proceeded to select a product for personalization.
+Let's assume that the customer, having opened a page of your online store, first logged into the account, and only after that proceeded to select a product for personalization.

 This approach allows your customer to use their data, previously placed in the private storage, when personalizing products.